RTradeLtd/Temporal/README.md

 We have an early access alpha of our hosted API for the public IPFS network, should you wish to test it please contact me at postables@rtradetechnologies.com

+There is also a telegram room you can join https://t.me/RTradeTEMPORAL

 # Temporal Administration

 Temporal will be administered by a text-based interface, which will allow full control over all parts of a temporal instance, including spinning up additional infrastructure nodes to scale up as user demand increases.
 The Text Based User interface is currently under construction, and is located in the `tui` folder.
 After the text based user interface is complete, and fully functional work on a graphical interface for Temporal administration will be done.